 How Do Businesses Apply for a North Carolina Motor Fuels Tax License?

 Businesses in North Carolina must navigate several steps to obtain a Motor Fuels Tax License.
 Below are the general guidelines, but applicants should refer to the application form for details on the process.

-License Period – All North Carolina Tobacco Products Licenses expire on June 30 of every year and must be renewed before the expiration date
+License Period – All North Carolina Motor Fuel Tax Licenses expire on June 30 of every year and must be renewed before the expiration date.

 Step 1 – Determine the License Classification